prashanthector/BikeSharingLinearRegression/README.md

 # Project Name
 > This is a linear regression project where we are analysing the data for US bike-sharing provider BoomBikes to understand the dips in their revenues.
-We are trying establish relationship between different variables and final sales.
+We are trying to establish relationship between different variables and final sales.

 ## Table of Contents